 It is the roots of trees that bind and keep the soil intact.
 Another disadvantage of deforestation is; it leads to soil erosion.

-Furthermore, during rain, due to erosion, soil washes into streams, lakes, rivers, etc. Thus, the increased sedimentation of soil into water bodies affects aquatic habitat and life.
-Also, the dust storm pollutes the atmosphere that causes multiple health issues too.
+Furthermore, during rain, due to erosion, soil washes into streams, lakes, rivers, etc. Thus, the increased sedimentation of soil into water bodies affects aquatic habitats and life.
+Also, the dust storm pollutes the atmosphere which causes multiple health issues too.

-Even during the process of deforestation, many young animals and birds who cannot escape to save life die on the spot.
+Even during the process of deforestation, many young animals and birds who cannot escape saving life die on the spot.

-Without trees and forests, the wildlife is left with no home to go.
-Thus, they perforce have to migrate to find suitable habitat.
+Without trees and forests, the wildlife is left with no home to go to.
+Thus, they perforce have to migrate to find suitable habitats.

 During migration, most of them become victims of their predators, and many die for natural reasons.
-Hence, it leads to the extinction of multiple animal and birds species.
+Hence, it leads to the extinction of multiple animal and bird species.